coreos/docs/quay-enterprise/app-tokens.md

 ## Icons explained ##

-In a typical situation, a repo owner might have multiple tokens created for multiple applciations, and every token has its own expiry time, as we can see here:
+In most cases, a repo owner will have multiple tokens for multiple applications and each token will have its own epiry time.

 ![Application Tokens](https://github.com/ibazulic/docs/blob/master/quay-enterprise/img/app-token-list.png "Application tokens")